rachel-labri-tipton/the-community-project-frontend/README.md

 ### Backend CRUD functionality

-#### Starting over

 #### Working with serializers
+ - add code snippet for get context or whatever it was

 #### Authorization and permissions
+ - add code snippet showing

 ### Front end noteworthy features

 #### Working with props
+ - Props (username)

 #### Authorization

+ - changing the loggedIn/loggedOut status
+ - changing isStaffWriter and changing what's in the navbar

 ### Deployment and Styling

+- a note on deployment
+- a note on styling

 ## Wins

-- Registration and login on the front end with a functional logout button
+- Registration and login on the front end with a functional logout button.
-- Full CRUD functionality on the backend and more CRUD functionality on the front end than in my Project 3
+- Full CRUD functionality on the backend and more CRUD functionality on the front end than in my Project 3.
--
+- I built a fully functioning app that looks good.

 ## Challenges
+ - Starting the project over halfway through the first week
+ - Not knowing what I didn't know, for example,  - Understanding how Django REST framework permissions worked out of the box.
+                                                  - Knowing what frameworks or libraries to use: ex. with Quill and Summernote
+ - Getting images in the correct format

- -
+ - Seeding data
+ - Getting the deployed backend and front end to work together and figuring out CORS issues

 ## Key learnings

+I feel like with each successive project, I find that there are features I work on in the process that don't see the light of day in the deployed front end but it's all par for the course.

+ - Projects are still a learning experience.
+Our instructor during this project offered mini workshops on features the group was struggling with, and at times I found it frustrating because I wanted to work on my project, but then realized reworking and revisiting certain concepts, like permissions and authorization was a way of going deeper and
+ - In one of these workshops we were introduced to TypeScript.
+I didn't end up using this technology
+ - Using props in React
+ - Working with images
+ - My wireframe was a bit ambitious for this project's scale
+- Learning a new styling library was fun especially since Tailwind has cool features out of the box.

+## If I'd had more time...
  -

-## If I'd had more time...
+ - My front-end blog would have a comment function.
+This functionality works in the backend, but I didn't have time to implement it in the front end.
+ - I really wanted to implement a search bar, also another feature for another day
+ - A user would have a profile they could update
+ -